profhamachiclass/7.4.7_cisco_ansible_lab/README.md

 The following is a brief description of the items in the task:
 *   ios_config: - This is an Ansible module used to configure an IOS device.
 You can use the ansible-doc ios_config command to see the details for the parents and lines parameters used in this playbook.
-*   parents: "interface GigabitEthernet1" - This parameter indicates the IOS interface configuration mode.
+*   parents: "interface Loopback 999" - This parameter indicates the IOS interface configuration mode.
-*   lines: - An ordered set of IOS commands are configured in this section, specifying the IPv6 addressing information for the GigabitEthernet1 interface.
+*   lines: - An ordered set of IOS commands are configured in this section, specifying the IPv6 addressing information for the Loopback 999 interface.

 The rest of the playbook is similar to the tasks in the previous Part.
 The second task uses the ios_command module and the command show ipv6 interface brief to display output and send it to the register output.